elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ![](../images)

 - Attacker is able to access implementation objects directly by guessing at their reference
-  - For example, guessing that the administrator account has account id "1" in the previous slide
+- Eg. guessing that the administrator account has account id "1" in the previous slide
-- Cause of a 2002 data breech at H&R Block where users' account number appeared in the URL
+- Cause of a 2002 data breech at H&R Block where customer account numbers appeared in the URL
 - Changing the number in the URL allowed access to other customers' accounts

 ![](../images/HRBlock1.png)